The opportunity that's slipping away while you're building your career

 At the same time, research shows that stable, supportive homes dramatically reduce anxiety, depression, and risky behavior.
 The single strongest predictor of a child's emotional well-being isn't money, talent, or school choice.

 At work, you wouldn't dream of leading without a plan.
-You have vision.
-Strategy.
-Clear roles.
-Accountability.
-Systems that keep things running smoothly.
+You have vision and strategic plans.
+Team members have clear roles with built in accountability.
+Systems are in place to keep things running smoothly.

 But at home?
 You're winging it.